 Philosophy of Science and Research Methods (MEE125)

 Social science gives rise to a broad range of ontological, epistemological, and methodological issues.
-Central questions in the philosophy of science concern the possibility and production of scientific knowledge.
+Central questions in the philosophy of social science concern the possibility and production of scientific knowledge.
+In short, how is scientific knowledge acquired?
 In keeping with this, the course introduces central questions in the philosophy of science focused on showing their relevance for a) scientific activity in general and social science in particular, and b) research design and practice.

 Facts